Duration-Based Scoring for Temperature Excursions

 Duration-based scoring engines must satisfy ALCOA+ principles and electronic records regulations.
 Validation protocols should include:

-- Algorithmic Verification: Unit tests covering edge cases (e.g., boundary crossings, leap seconds, timezone shifts, sensor dropout) with documented expected outputs.
+- Algorithmic Verification: Unit tests covering edge cases (boundary crossings, leap seconds, timezone shifts, sensor dropout) with documented expected outputs.

 - Audit Trail Generation: Immutable logs capturing every score calculation, parameter change, and state transition.
-Logs must be cryptographically hashed or stored in append-only databases to prevent retroactive modification.
+Logs must be cryptographically hashed or stored in append-only databases.

 - Performance Qualification: Load testing under worst-case telemetry volumes to ensure scoring latency remains below the required SLA (typically <5 seconds for real-time alerting).